 Florida law considers coyotes a “nuisance species.”
 You can shoot them under the right circumstances but you should be very careful about both legal and practical concerns.
 In the case of shooting a coyote, you need to be careful as stated above.
 To ensure your target is aimed correctly, you should take a look at reviews on two different scopes, primary arms vs vortex, for the best shot.

 There are restrictions on when you can hunt various species.
 Coyotes are so bad that these restrictions do not apply.
 You can hunt them year-round.
 The “night and light” permit required for many species is also not required for coyotes.
 So as far as timing goes, you can shoot them any time.
+So if you’re looking to hunt coyotes in the near future, you may also wish to look into some new firearms to accompany your hunt, however, it’s always important to carry out some research into various reviews of your next firearm purchase.
+For example, you may wish to look into the Firearmblog – click here, or similar sites that can provide you with the necessary knowledge to make an informed decision on your new firearm before you buy.

 Place is a whole different issue.
 Under Florida law you can fire a gun on your own property (typically for target shooting) and as long as the bullets don’t leave your property it’s legal.
 State law actually prohibits cities and counties from regulating that.